 However, one study showed that as many as 75% of children are consuming caffeine daily.
 More specifically, it revealed that children between ages 8 and 12 consume an average of 109 milligrams of caffeine a day – which is almost the same as drinking three 12-ounce cans of caffeinated soda each day.

-Caffeine is a stimulant, and can increase blood pressure and heart rate.
-In addition, too much caffeine can cause the following symptoms in kids:
+Caffeine is a stimulant that can cause high blood pressure and heart rate.
+Those are just two of the effects that caffeine can have on children.
+In addition, higher doses of caffeine can cause the following symptoms in kids:

 - Upset or nauseous stomach